pavanuppuluri/System_Design_And_Architecture/Isolation Levels.md

 # Database Isolation Levels

-Database isolation levels define how transactions interact with each other, particularly in a multi-user environment. <br>
+Database isolation levels define how transactions interact with each other, particularly in a multi-user environment. <br><br>
 There are four isolation levels:

 **1. Read Uncommitted**